dudash/openshift-workshops/www-offline/workshop-lab5-devmanage.md

     <div id="collapseCOne" class="panel-collapse collapse in" role="tabpanel" aria-labelledby="headingCOne">
       <div class="panel-body">

-Let's have a little fun.
-The app has some easter eggs that get triggered when certain env vars are set to 'true'.
+Up until now the webapp hasn't worked because it couldn't connect to a database, let's fix that.
 <blockquote>
 <i class="fa fa-terminal"></i> Goto the terminal and type the following:
 </blockquote>
 {% highlight csh %}
-$ oc env dc/dc-metro-map -e BEERME=true
+$ oc env dc/mongodb --list | grep MONGODB | oc env dc/webapp --overwrite -e -
 {% endhighlight %}

+Quickly followed by:

 {% highlight csh %}
 $ oc get pods -w
 {% endhighlight %}

-Due to the deployment config strategy being set to "Rolling" and the "ConfigChange" trigger being set, Open Shift auto deployed a new pod as soon as you updated with the env variable.
-If you were quick enough you saw this happening with the get pods command
+Due to the deployment config strategy being set to "Rolling" and the "ConfigChange" trigger being set, Open Shift auto deployed a new pod as soon as you updated with the new env variables.
+If you were quick enough you saw this happening with the get pods -w command.

 <blockquote>
 <i class="fa fa-terminal"></i> Type Ctrl+C to stop watching the pods
 </blockquote>

-<i class="fa fa-info-circle"></i> You can set env variables across all deployment configs with 'dc --all' instead of specifying a specifc config
+<i class="fa fa-info-circle"></i> Tip: You can set env variables across all deployment configs with 'dc --all' instead of specifying a specifc config

       </div>
     </div>